 Before I embarked on the Via Francigena pilgrimage I had no idea what was in store.
 Frankly, I was more worried about the physical aspect of the journey than the emotional journey.
 However, once I started walking I realised this trail is no ordinary trail, it changes you from deep within.
-There are geographical hubs and there are spiritual hubs, and then there are hubs in a completely different sense – places that ground you, that bring you back in touch and balance with something deeply important inside you.
+There are geographical hubs and there are spiritual hubs, and then there are hubs in a completely different sense – places that ground you, that bring you back in touch and balanced with something deeply important inside you.

 It was here I met and bonded with people I could have never crossed paths with in ordinary life – who don’t just talk about bringing a change in the world – they walk the talk.
 Through the rolling hills and heritage sites, the wines and the bites, the sore thighs and the soaking rain, we bonded as a group.
-Life stories and future-plans discussed over long dinners filled with laughter and unlimited Tuscany wine.
+Life stories and future plans were discussed over long dinners filled with laughter and unlimited Tuscany wine.

-Although, I did meet a lot of interesting people, enjoyed gastronomic delights, saw many exciting places but nothing extraordinary happened during the entire trail, and that was precisely the point: the trail gave me a great chance to connect with the heart and soul of Tuscany, and in doing so, offered enlightening insights into the simple pleasures of Tuscan life.
+Although, I did meet a lot of interesting people, enjoyed gastronomic delights, saw many exciting places nothing extraordinary happened during the entire trail, and that was precisely the point: the trail gave me a great chance to connect with the heart and soul of Tuscany, and in doing so, offered enlightening insights into the simple pleasures of Tuscan life.

 I might not be a classic pilgrim but you don’t even have to be religious to experience the joy of walking the Via Francigena Toscana.

 So, when are you walking the 1200-year old pilgrim path to Rome?